Health Benefits of Sardines on Keto

 Sardines are a rich source of omega-3 fatty acids, including docosahexaenoic acid (DHA).
 These are potent anti-inflammatory fatty acids that promote a healthy cardiovascular system.

-Omega-3 fatty acids raise heart-healthy HDL cholesterol, lower blood pressure, and reduce the risk of arterial plaques and blood clots linked to heart attacks and stroke.
+Omega-3 fatty acids raise heart-healthy high-density lipoprotein (HDL) cholesterol, help lower blood pressure, and reduce the risk of arterial plaques and blood clots linked to heart attacks and stroke.

 2. Support brain health